main menu

 how long does it take for a scar to heal?

-Scars mature over time, typically taking 6 months to a year.
-Some scars continue to improve for up to two years.
+Scars may take 6–12 months to fully mature.
+Some improve for up to two years.

 how much does scar treatment cost?